6 Days Desert Tour from Casablanca to Marrakech Overview:

 + Duration: 6 Days & 5 nights

 6 Days Tour from Casablanca to Marrakech Highlights:

 + Drive through Rif Mountains to Chefchaouen

 + Visit Fes and get to know its culture

-+ drive through the middle Atlas Mountains to Merzouga desert
++ Drive through the middle Atlas Mountains to the Merzouga desert

 + Ride a camel in Merzouga while assisting to a dramatic sunset